-22.12.3 Partial provisional acceptance
+22.12.3.
+Partial provisional acceptance

 Partial provisional acceptance involves the acceptance on a provisional basis of parts of supplies, which have been delivered separately (Article 31(5)).
 This may be with or without the contract specifying different lots (Article 31(4)).

-22.12.4 Provisional acceptance
+22.12.4.
+Provisional acceptance

 The contractor is required to initiate the process of provisional acceptance of the supplies.
 The project manager, on his part, is obliged within 30 days after the receipt of the contractor's application, either to issue the certificate of provisional acceptance to the contractor, with a copy to the contracting authority, or to reject the application (Article 31(2)).
 These firm time limits for implementing the procedures are designed to reduce to the minimum possible the time needed for provisional acceptance.
 If the project manager fails either to issue the certificate of provisional acceptance or to reject the contractor's application within the period of 30 days, she/he is deemed to have issued the certificate on the last day of that period (Article 31(4)).
-The provisional acceptance certificate cannot be issued without previous positive assessment of the certificate of origin (see Section 22.6.).
+Only for contracts financed by a basic act under the Multiannual Financial Framework 2014-2020, the provisional acceptance certificate cannot be issued without previous positive assessment of the certificate of origin (see Section 22.6.).
 Partial provisional acceptance can be envisaged if needed for an efficient contract implementation (delivery by big batches in different periods, issues pending with some certificates, etc.).

 Upon provisional acceptance of the supplies, the contractor is required to dismantle and remove from the place of acceptance all his remaining equipment, temporary structures and materials she/he no longer requires and any litter or obstructions and restore the place of acceptance to the condition specified in the contract (Article 31(6)).
 The obligation of the contractor to leave the place of acceptance in proper condition is of utmost importance as it carries both cost and environmental consequences.
 Particular attention should be paid not only to the place of acceptance and its vicinity but also to any quarries, borrow pits, buildings, water sources etc., which were put at the disposal of the contractor by the contracting authority.
 The project manager should ensure that this obligation is enforced.
 After provisional acceptance and without prejudice to the warranty period referred to below, the contractor must no longer be responsible for risks that may affect the supplies and that result from causes not attributable to her/him.

-22.12.5 Warranty period and obligations
+22.12.5.
+Warranty period and obligations

 On the date of provisional acceptance a warranty period commences, which is 365 days if not otherwise specified in the contract (Article 32(7) of special conditions).
 Separate parts of the supplies may be assigned different defects liability periods, if need be (Article 32(3)).
 The warranty period for items that have been replaced or repaired commences only after the observed defects have been remedied by the contractor and certified by the project manager.

 The main purpose of the warranty period is to demonstrate, under operational conditions that the supplies have been provided in accordance with the requirements of the contract.
 During this period, the contractor must not only make ready such outstanding items of supplies as may be listed in the certificate of provisional acceptance.
 She/he should also remedy any defects, which are revealed during the warranty period (Article 32(2)).
-The certificate of origin cannot be treated as outstanding item (see Section 22.6.).
+Only for contracts financed by a basic act under the Multiannual Financial Framework 2014-2020, the certificate of origin cannot be treated as outstanding item (see Section 22.6.).